GASP: Gaussian Splatting for Physic-Based Simulations: Conclusion

 \section{Conclusion}

-In this paper, we introduce \our{}, a model that integrates high-quality rendering with accurate physical simulation.
-By leveraging a GaMeS-based representation of objects, our approach enables the simulation of basic phenomena, such as crushing, and more complex scenarios, including cracking and rainfall.
-This demonstrates the model's versatility and effectiveness in handling a wide range of physical interactions within simulated environments.
-Experimental section, shows that \our{} work in many difference scenario and produce high quality simulations.
+In this paper, we introduce \our{}, a pipeline that integrates high-quality rendering with accurate physics simulation.
+Using a GaMeS-based representation of objects, our approach enables the simulation of basic phenomena, such as crushing, and more complex scenarios, including cracking.
+This demonstrates the model's versatility and effectiveness in handling a wide range of physics interactions within simulated environments.
+Conducted experiments show that \our{} works in many different scenarios and produces high-quality simulations.
+We observe that the additional control rules we proposed for hierarchical simulations significantly accelerate the simulation process.
+This approach resembles the particle sampler commonly utilized in many physics engines.